 ARM Linux kernel and bare-metal debugging require the use of additional tools (not supplied with DS-5) to connect to your target system.

-DSTREAM, RVITM, ULINKpro, and ULINKpro D debug units enable connection to physical hardware targets.
+DSTREAM , RVI^{M} , ULINKpro, and ULINKpro D, and ULINK2 debug units enable connection to physical hardware targets.

 VSTREAM enables connection to RTL simulators and hardware emulators.

+Note You must use DSTREAM for AR Mv8 developmen

+Managing firmware updates
-For DSTREAM and RVI it is recommended to use the supplied debug hardware update tool to check the firmware and update it if necessary.
-Updated firmware is available in the install\directory/sw/ debughw/firmware directory.

-The firmware for VSTREAM is delivered as part of the VSTREAM software.
-To update the firmware, you must install a newer version of VSTREAM.

-For ULINK2 you must upgrade to CMSIS-DAP compatible firmware.
-Updated firmware and associated instructions are available in the install\directory/sw/debughw/ULINK2 directory.
+- For DSTREAM and RVI it is recommended to use the supplied debug hardware update tool to check the firmware and update it if necessary.
+Updated firmware is available in the install_directory/DS-5/sw/debughw/firmware directory. - For VSTREAM, the firmware is delivered as part of the VSTREAM software.
+To update the firmware, you must install a newer version of VSTREAM. - For ULINK2 target connection probe to work with DS-5 Debugger, it must be upgraded with CMSIS-DAP compatible firmware.
+The UL2_Upgrade.exe program (Windows only) can upgrade your ULINK2 unit for you.
+The program and instructions are available in the install_directory/DS-5/sw/debughw/ULINK2 directory.

-3.5 Documentation provided with $DS-5^{\text{TM}}$ on page 3-72.
+• For ULINKpro and ULINKpro D, DS-5 manages the firmware.

+- 3.3 Installation directories on page 3-72. - 3.4 Licensing and product updates on page 3-73. - 3.5 Documentation provided with DS-5[TM] on page 3-74. - 3.6 Examples provided with DS-5[TM] on page 3-75.